 Organic farmers must be careful that their inoculant is allowed by their certifier.
 Organically approved inoculants must not contain genetically-modified organisms or other prohibited ingredients.

-We have posted many useful articles and agronomic tips on our website, based on our experiments and experience.
-We also have all our bagged feed dealers listed - we have dealers throughout New York, PA, and NJ. www.lakevieworganicgrain.com.
+We have posted many useful articles and agronomic tips on our website, based on our farm's experiments and experience. www.lakevieworganicgrain.com.